vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-08-interfaces.md

-In this case `TechPhone` is another implementation to `Callable`, then when `hang()` method is called on an instance of `TechPhone` it will always return `false` and print the message `TechPhone.hang () implementation!`, hidding completelly `Callable.hang()` default implementation.
+In this case `TechPhone` is another implementation to `Callable`, then when `hang()` method is called on an instance of `TechPhone` it will always return `false` and print the message `TechPhone.hang () implementation!`, hiding completely `Callable.hang()` default implementation.

 ## 3.8.3.
 Properties

 An interface can define properties that must be implemented for classes.
-Implementator class must define a property with the same signature and access permissions to the property's `get` and `set`.
+Implementor class must define a property with the same signature and access permissions to the property's `get` and `set`.

-As any GObject property, you can define a body to property's `set` and `get` in the implementator class, when no body is used values are set and get by default.
+As any GObject property, you can define a body to property's `set` and `get` in the implementor class, when no body is used values are set and get by default.
 If given, you must define a `private` field to store the properties values to be used outside or inside the class.